‘The Young And The Restless’ Spoilers: Arturo Accuses Kyle Of Injuring Lola

 Upon hearing Arturo’s accusation, “Kyle is flabbergasted; Lola means everything to him.
 He’s shocked that Arturo would even assume this.
 Now Kyle will stop at nothing to find the answers he needs,” Mealor revealed.

 As for who may have hurt Lola, it’s possible she could have accidentally fallen into the pool and hurt herself.
-However, Inquisitr‘s daily Y&R recap revealed that Kyle said some awful things to Summer after Lola caught them in the Abbott cabin together.
-Perhaps Summer decides to try to take out her competition literally since her plan to break up Kyle and Lola doesn’t seem to be working since Kyle is not interested in her even when he’s not officially in a relationship with Lola.
+However, the Inquisitr‘s daily Y&R recap revealed that Kyle said some awful things to Summer after Lola caught them in the Abbott cabin together.
+Perhaps Summer decides to try to take out her competition — literally — since her plan to break up Kyle and Lola doesn’t seem to be working.
+Kyle is not interested in her, even when he’s not officially in a relationship with Lola.

-It looks like Kyle may have to prove his innocence in this situation because Lola’s other brother is Rey (Jordi Vilasuso), and the Genoa City Police Department detective will likely want answers about what happened to his sister.
-Because of his drive and the fact that they have an argument before he left, Kyle appears plenty guilty of being the one who put Lola in the Abbott pool.
-A brand new drama starts, and there’s no telling what will happen with Lola and Kyle’s on again off again relationship after this life-threatening situation.
+It looks like Kyle may have to prove his innocence in this situation, because Lola’s other brother is Rey (Jordi Vilasuso) — and the Genoa City Police Department detective will likely want answers about what happened to his sister.
+Because of his drive, and the fact that they had an argument before he left, Kyle appears plenty guilty of being the one who put Lola in the Abbott pool.
+A brand new drama starts, and there’s no telling what will happen with Lola and Kyle’s on-again, off-again relationship after this life-threatening situation.